djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ## About

-This example addes a Themistor Temperature Sensor to generate  Telemetry data.
+This example addes Cloud to Device Method responses to the Themistor Temperature Sensor Telemetry Sketch..

 > Nb: THe SDK API is documented [here](https://azuresdkdocs.blob.core.windows.net/$web/c/az_iot/1.1.0-beta.2/index.html)

-## Getting Started

-- Get the Pico sending some simulated data as per the Base project ReadMe.

 ## Setup for the LDR
+- *Nb: Unchanged from the other Thermistor Sketch.*
 - Setup the WiFi and Azure IoT Hub connection in iot_configs.h as per the Base._
 - Test Sketch:.
   - From he root of the Freenove clone locally,